AashiekaA/Gold-Rate-Tracker/README.md

 1. Fetches the latest 22K gold rate from the GRT Jewellers website
 2. Extracts the current gold rate using Python and Regular Expressions
 3. Calculates the gold weight acquired for the configured investment amount
-4. Retrieves historical data from Google Sheets
+4. Updates Google Sheets with the latest daily record
-5. Calculates the day-over-day rate difference
+5. Retrieves historical data from Google Sheets
-6. Updates the Google Sheet with the latest rate and analysis
+6. Calculates day-over-day price differences
-7. Performs monthly low/high rate analysis
+7. Performs monthly low/high analysis using Google Sheets history
 8. Sends an automated email summary
 9. Runs automatically every day using GitHub Actions